numaru/vscode-ceedling-test-adapter/README.md

 ## Known issues

-* Cannot use both the junit ceedling plugin and the xml plugin required by this extension because they are using the same ouput filename by default.
-If the version of the ceedling you are using is greather than 0.28.3, you should be able to configure the output filename. [#20](https://github.com/numaru/vscode-ceedling-test-adapter/issues/20)
+* Cannot use both the junit Ceedling plugin and the xml plugin required by this extension because they are using the same ouput filename by default.
+If the version of the Ceedling you are using is greather than 0.28.3, you should be able to configure the output filename. [#20](https://github.com/numaru/vscode-ceedling-test-adapter/issues/20)

 ## Troubleshooting